Quotients of incidence geometries: Introduction

 A partial answer to Problem \ref{prob:1} is given by the following theorem which is a combination of Lemmas \ref{lem:rank3}, \ref{lem:flagliftgeom}, \ref{lem:covgivesgeom}, \ref{lem:iscovering} and \ref{lem:shadowable}.
 The basic definitions for pregeometries are given in Subsection~\ref{sec:prelim}, covers are discussed in Section~\ref{sec:covers} and shadowable geometries are discussed in Section~\ref{sec:shadowable}.
 The \textsc{(FlagsLift)} condition is introduced in Subsection~\ref{sec:flagslift} and essentially states that every flag in the quotient arises as the projection of a flag in the original geometry.

 \begin{theorem} Let $\Gamma$ be a geometry with type-refining partition $\mathcal{B}$.
-Then $\Gamma_{/\mathcal{B}}$ is a geometry if at least one of the following holds: \begin{enumerate} \item $\Gamma$ has rank at most 3, \item the condition \textsc{(FlagsLift)} holds for $\Gamma$, \item $\Gamma$ is a cover of $\Gamma_{/\mathcal{B}}$, \item the projection $\pi_{/\mathcal{B}}$ is surjective on corank $1$ residues and $d(\alpha,\beta)\geq 4$ for distinct $\alpha,\beta$ in the same block, \item $\Gamma$ is shadowable and $\Gamma_{/\mathcal{B}}$ is an orbit-quotient. \end{enumerate} \end{theorem}
+Then $\Gamma_{/\mathcal{B}}$ is a geometry if at least one of the following holds: \begin{enumerate} \item $\Gamma$ has rank at most $3$, \item the condition \textsc{(FlagsLift)} holds for $\Gamma$, \item $\Gamma$ is a cover of $\Gamma_{/\mathcal{B}}$, \item the projection $\pi_{/\mathcal{B}}$ is surjective on corank $1$ residues and $d(\alpha,\beta)\geq 4$ for distinct $\alpha,\beta$ in the same block, \item $\Gamma$ is shadowable and $\Gamma_{/\mathcal{B}}$ is an orbit-quotient. \end{enumerate} \end{theorem}

 Example \ref{eg:notgeom} gives an example of a quotient $\Gamma_{/\mathcal{B}}$ of a rank 4 geometry $\Gamma$ for which \textsc{(FlagsLift)} does not hold, $\Gamma$ is not a cover of $\Gamma_{/\mathcal{B}}$ and $\Gamma_{/\mathcal{B}}$ is not a geometry (so the conditions in parts 1, 2 and 3 cannot be relaxed).
+Also Example \ref{D4example} gives a natural infinite family of rank 4 geometries arising from orthogonal geometry where the ({\sc FlagsLift}) condition does not hold for a certain orbit quotient.
 We see in Remark \ref{rem:coseteg} that even a normal quotient of a flag-transitive geometry need not be a geometry and even if it is a geometry it need not satisfy the \textsc{(FlagsLift)} condition.
 In Constructions \ref{con:blowup} and \ref{con:liftshadowable} we give two different ways of lifting a geometry to a larger geometry which has the initial geometry as a quotient.

 In Section \ref{sec:props} we explore the geometric properties of connectivity and firmness to determine the impact of the quotienting operation.
 Section \ref{sec:diagram} uses the diagram of a geometry to deduce information about a quotient.